The Science

 Results: After eight weeks, participants had lost an average of 11kg, and experienced an average reduction of 10cm in waist size.

 Find out more: Christensen, P, Meinert Larsen, T, et al. (2018), ‘Men and women respond differently to rapid weight loss: Metabolic outcomes of a multi-centre intervention study after a low‐energy diet in 2500 overweight, individuals with pre-diabetes (PREVIEW)’ Diabetes Obes Metab.
 2018; 20: 2840– 2851. doi: doi.org/10.1111/dom.13466.
-View study

-Background: A key recent study performed by Oxford University and Dr Clare Bailey looking at the feasibility of using an 800 calorie, low-carb, med-style diet as a treatment for people with type 2 diabetes.
+Background: A key recent study performed by Oxford University and Dr Clare Bailey looking at the feasibility of using an 800 calorie, low-carb, Mediterranean-style diet as a treatment for people with type 2 diabetes.

 Results: After 8 weeks in the rapid weight loss group, average weight loss was 9.5kg, sustained over the course of the trial.
 Results also included a significant drop in blood sugars, blood pressure and the use of medication (none of which improved in the controlled group, who were following a standard diet).
 There were no significant side effects.

 Find out more: Morris, E, Aveyard, P, Dyson, P, et al. (2017).
 A food‐based, low‐energy, low‐carbohydrate diet for people with type 2 diabetes in primary care: A randomized controlled feasibility trial.
 Diabetes Obes Metab.
 22: 512– 520.
-View study

 Background: Another major study, this time looking at the effect on various health markers of a very low calorie diet (700-1000 kcal/day) for 5 days every month for 3 months.